TestZeus/TestZeus/README.md

 And if you would like to technically contribute/raise an issue, then feel free to open a ticket on this Github Repo.

+Kindly note , that we have observed a few users mentioning about an issue with project imports and getting errors related to Testzeus base file missing from the project.
+This is an IDE related issue and can be easily resolved with the solution mentioned [here](https://github.com/TestZeus/TestZeus/commit/d35f1ec5c52594aab23c6e765ddb01a89a01e565#commitcomment-78946563)

 Note : We are in no way directly or indirectly associated with Salesforce (yet).